 Look around: plastic and single-use items are everywhere and, unless we start taking action as individuals, our kids and planet will pay the price.
 Ditch the plastic for good with these eco-friendly alternatives

-Singapore uses around 820 million plastic bags from supermarkets every year
+- Singapore uses around 820 million plastic bags from supermarkets every year.

-People here use about 1.76 BILLION pieces of single-use plastic a year
+- People here use about 1.76 billion pieces of single-use plastic a year!

-Our recycling rate is just six per cent.
+- Our recycling rate is just six per cent.

-And here’s another scary fact: if we continue sending waste to Singapore’s only landfill at Pulau Semakau at our current rate, we’ll run out of space by 2035.
+- And here’s another scary fact: if we continue sending waste to Singapore’s only landfill at Pulau Semakau at our current rate, we’ll run out of space by 2035.
 Shudder.

 We don’t think we’ve ever been as thirsty as we have been since living in Singapore.
 Like an umbrella is to a Londoner, a water bottle should be to a Singaporean.
 And Singapore’s water is some of the cleanest in the world – so clean that it’s safe to drink tap water without any filtration at all.
 So, carry a reusable drink bottle at all times, and make it a good-looking one with some of our top picks.
-We love our Cheeki insulated bottle from Outdoor Life, Lifefactory glass bottle from The Naturally Better Company, EcoVessel from The Organic Grocer and if you like your water icy cold, we love our Thermos from Tangs.
+We love our Cheeki insulated bottle from Outdoor Life, Lifefactory glass bottle from The Naturally Better Company, EcoVessel, and if you like your water icy cold, we love our Thermos from Tangs.

 Make it a rule – if you don’t have your reusable cup with you, either drink your coffee at the cafe or go without (or, if you must have a takeaway, refuse the plastic lid).
 There are so many pretty reusable cups out there, we’re spoilt for choice.
 Our faves are the delightfully colourful KeepCup (available at Tangs or online at ASOS) and the uber-chic Frank Green Originals cup (available at Carrotsticks & Cravings).

 If you must drink through a straw, use your own.
 We admit, drinking through a metal or bamboo straw does take some getting used to, but this is a super-easy change to make to your everyday habits.
-Check out Neis Haus for its impressive selection of glass, bamboo and metal straws of all shapes and sizes.
+Check out Neis Haus for its impressive selection of glass, bamboo, and metal straws of all shapes and sizes.

-Food wraps and bags
+5. Food wraps and bags

-Most women are pretty committed to either using tampons or pads (such fierce debate hasn’t erupted in the office since #teamAniston versus #teamJolie).
+Most women are pretty committed to using either tampons or pads (such fierce debate hasn’t erupted in the office since #TeamAniston versus #TeamJolie).
 And then we throw a menstrual cup into the mix?
 It’s pandemonium.
 But consider us converted.
 While there are too many pros to ignore, the most compelling is the environmental impact.
 Did you know that the average woman will use 9,600 sanitary products in her lifetime?
 That’s a lot of waste we can avoid.

 A menstrual cup (terrible name, BTW… who was its marketing person?
 Let’s call him Barry.
 Barry should’ve thought a bit harder about the product name before committing ‘menstrual cup’ to the modern vernacular).
 Admittedly this form of sanitary wear does definitely take some getting used to.
 Sorry for the oversharing, but there will be leaks and spills and a couple of awkward bathroom moments until you get the hang of things, but please persevere.
 Once you’re used to using the menstrual cup, you’ll love the idea of not having a bag full of sanitary products and feeling more in control of your flow.